 The Dallas Morning News is Texas' leading daily newspaper with a strong journalistic reputation, intense regional focus and close community ties.
-More than 12 million people a month read content published in print, online or digitally.
 The company has won nine Pulitzer Prizes and is the oldest continuously operated business in Texas, dating back to 1842.